crazyfactory/png-compression-cli/readme.md

     $ pngc -f assets/img1.jpg,assets/img2.png

+Change the parallel number of operations by using the -c flag

+    $ pngc -c 2

 for more help infomation, you could run the -h flag to check it out.

     $ pngc -h